Growing up with every ‘ism’

 I was brought up hearing my father speak ill of Black people, homosexuals and denigrating women.
 Whether in the factory, on TV or at home it was the same.
 My mother kept quiet.

 One day my big brother came home with a Black Jamaican mate.
-Afterwards my mother spoke of Black people not being all the things my Dad was saying.
-Now my Dad kept quiet.
+Afterwards my mother spoke of Black people not being all the things my Dad had said.
+My Dad kept quiet.

 That was just the beginning of my unravelling the racism and prejudice I had been brought up with.
 My father was rigid.
 He held ill informed views of women, people of a different skin colour, dialect, ethnic origin, sexuality and faith.

-I want life to be different for my grandsons just as it has been for my daughter.
-She agrees.
+I want life to be different for my grandsons.
+It has been for my daughter.
+She wants the same for them.

 Understanding the current world better

-She and her boys live in a multiethnic area.
+She and her boys live in an area rich with cultural diversity.
 Their school teachers come from a wealth of different communities.
+The exchange of ideas and learning is deep.
 But the wider world the boys will gradually come to see is not like their school or the street they live on.

 If the boys see programmes with men dominating and succeeding while women adore and giggle we talk about it.
-Afterwards the programmes are dismissed.
+It does not just pass with a snigger or gasp.
+Afterwards the programmes are deleted.

-We avoid Princesses and Princes preferring to target stories where both genders and all races are able to discover, show talents, laugh and have impact on the world.
+We avoid books on Princesses and Princes preferring to target stories where both genders and all races are able to discover, show talents, laugh and have impact on the world.

 Choosing inclusive books